savdevarney/habot/README.md

 - ratings for 'profiles' (health categories: mind, sleep, relationships, performance, movement, nutrition)
 - habit selection
 - time to be reminded

-Habits included are built off of BJ Fogg's Tiny Habit principles (http://tinyhabits.com/) - that is they are:
-- incredibly specific
-- can be done in 30 seconds or less

 Other features:
 - 'passwordless' sign up and sign in via a 6 digit randomly generated pin sent to verify mobile number